The NHS used to be more than a means of delivering health care.

-However, organisational change continues apace.
-What’s different now though, is that change happens without appearing to need public consultation, government white papers, statutory instruments or all the usual ways of proceeding.
-Instead change is brought about on the orders of NHS England, under the instruction of the Health Secretary, using new powers given to him by the HSCA.
-According to some, this means two things are happening:
+We are again seeing a massive disorganisation of the NHS.
+What’s different now though, is that change happens without appearing to need legislation, public consultation, government white papers, or all the usual ways of proceeding.
+Instead change is brought about on the orders of NHS England, under the instruction of the Health Secretary, using new powers given to him by the HSC Act.
+As some have observed, this means two things are happening:

-- the requirements of legislation about the NHS, like the HSCA, are being ignored or changed without any consultation or formal agreement; and
+- the requirements of legislation about the NHS such as the HSC Act, are being ignored or changed without any consultation or formal agreement (for example the requirement of compulsory competition is increasingly being overlooked); and

-- new ideas that don’t arise from NHS legislation – such as the creation of 44 ‘footprints’ that must develop Sustainability and Transformation Plans to completely restructure the NHS and the way it delivers care – are being implemented anyway.
+- new plans that don’t fit with existing NHS legislation – such as the division of the NHS in England into 44 ‘footprints’ that must develop Sustainability and Transformation Plans that completely restructure the NHS and the delivery of care – are being implemented anyway.

 As a result, it’s difficult to know who’s in charge, who’s accountable, and whether organisations are doing their job properly.
-Some organisations with statutory duties are having to hand over much of their authority to new organisational forms (like the ‘footprints’) that have no formal existence.
-All this makes it easier for senior figures and powerful lobbying groups to exert influence behind the scenes, and for decisions to become less transparent.
+Some organisations with statutory duties (like local authorities or Clinical Commissioning Groups) are having to hand over much of their authority to new organisational forms (like the ‘footprints’ – now called Sustainability and Transformation Partnerships) that have no formal existence or legal status.
+All this makes it easier for senior figures and powerful lobbying groups to exert influence behind the scenes, and for decisions about our health services to become less transparent.

 For details of perhaps the most significant of recent changes and their implications, see our pages on: